ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 2. Be civil, polite, and friendly.
 Don't be disrespectful.
 And don't be a troll, either.
 3. Bigotry, sexism, racism, homophobia, transphobia, and fascism will not be tolerated.
 This extends to usernames.
 4. Spamming text, image, video or other kind of media in any kind of method is prohibited and will be handled accordingly.
-5. No Doxing or Deadnaming.
+5. No Doxing, Stalking, or Deadnaming.
 6. If you feel someone's breaking the rules or you can't handle something w/ them directly, don't make a scene.
 Contact the moderation team instead.
 7. Discussion of piracy or commercial solicitation is straight up not allowed.
 Don't do it.
 8. NSFW content is not allowed.
 Go be horny somewhere else.